 An additional one-week module will be offered in 2017, and we expect to include environmental science and biomedical fields in the future.
 In addition to academic content, this program is designed to encourage students to better understand their learning differences and develop strategies for greater academic success.

-- Monday, July 3, through Friday, July 7 (program will not meet on Tuesday, July 4)
+- Space Physics Module - Sharks in Space: Monday, July 3, through Friday, July 7 (program will not meet on Tuesday, July 4)

 All classroom experiences are held in the MacFarlane Science, Technology & Innovation Center on Landmark College's campus in Putney, Vermont.

 This program has been developed in collaboration with Windham Central, Windham Southeast, and Windham Northeast Supervisory Unions, and students from schools within these supervisory unions will have first priority with regard to enrollment.
 The ELO-STEM program is grant-funded, and funding is contingent upon serving our local partners.
 Each program module is limited to 15 students.
 Transportation will be provided to and from the identified supervisory unions, dependent on enrollment.
 Lunch on campus, as well as daily snacks, are included.
 The expected cost per student for 2017 is $200 - $400 per module, and Landmark College is working directly with area schools to identify and fund individual students.

 An announcement will be posted here by early April if we intend to accept applications from outside the identified Supervisory Unions.

 If you have questions about this program, please contact Susan Grabowski, Director of Short-Term Programs.